Miserlou/Zappa/README.md

 Next, you'll need to define your local and server-side settings.

-#### Settings
+#### Running the Initial Setup / Settings

+**Zappa** can automatically set up your deployment settings for you with the `init` command:

+    $ zappa init

-Next, you'll need to define a few settings for your Zappa deployment environments in a file named *zappa_settings.json* in your project directory.
-The simplest example is:
+This will automatically detect your application type and help you define your deployment configuration settings.
+Once you finish initialization, you'll have a file named *zappa_settings.json* in your project directory defining your deployment settings.
+It will probably look something like this:

 ```javascript
 {